 Why Bet on Tennis?

-More than 600,000 people in Great Britain play tennis at least twice a month, so it is a sport that we know well as a betting public.
+LTA data shows adult annual tennis participation in Britain grew to around 5.6m people, while children’s annual participation reached 3.6m over 2019–2023.
 It is easy to see why it is a popular sport to bet on as it is a sport we enjoy playing, just like football.

 While football and horse racing are more popular in betting volume, tennis betting is where many professional gamblers linger.
 Surprises are found in all sports, but tennis tends to run to form a little more.